 I shot a quick video showing you the different types of foam and explaining the differences.
 You can watch the video below!

 Can’t watch the video?
-Then check out the information below!
+Check out the information below!

 Types Of Styrofoam To Use For Crafting

-As I mentioned before there are several types of styrofoam that you can use for your crafting projects.
-Choosing the best one is crucial in order for your project to be successful.
-So, below, I am going to talk about the 5 most popular types of styrofoam and share some fun projects that you can make using each type.
+As I mentioned before, there are several types of styrofoam that you can use for your crafting projects.
+Choosing the right option is crucial for your project's success.
+Below, I will discuss the 5 most popular types of styrofoam and share some fun projects you can make using each type.

 You will definitely want to bookmark this page so you can refer back to it when you are making your next styrofoam project!